 CONTACT GREENBERG & RUBY, LLP

-We can help you with all aspects of your workers’ compensation claim as well as a personal injury claim if your accident was caused by a negligent third party.
-Speak to a Los Angeles attorney with experience in forklift accident cases today.
-We will evaluate your case for free, and if you can’t make it into the office, we will come to you.
+Greenberg & Ruby, LLP can help you with all aspects of your work injury claim if your accident was caused by a negligent third party.
+Speak to a Los Angeles forklift accident lawyer with experience today.
+They will evaluate your case for free, and if you can't make it into the office, they will come to you.
 Call (323) 782-0535.